mk-duong/data-porfolio/README.md

 **Description:** Kaggle's [Netflix Movies and TV Shows](https://www.kaggle.com/datasets/shivamb/netflix-shows) dataset contains a list of movies and shows from Netflix along with details such as cast, directors, ratings, release year, duration, etc.

 **Techstack:** Python
-- Data cleaning and pre-processing: Pandas, Numpy
+- Data cleaning & pre-processing: Pandas, Numpy
-- Data analysis and visualization: Matplotlib, Seaborn
+- Data analysis & visualization: Matplotlib, Seaborn

-**Gain:** Data exploration and visualization with Python
+**Gain:** Data exploration and visualization skill with Python

-# Data Porfolio

 ## ‎💡 Ticketmaster ETL Pipeline
 **Files:** [Ticketmaster ETL Pipeline](https://github.com/mk-duong/data-porfolio/tree/main/Ticketmaster%20ETL%20Pipeline)

-**Goal:** Create a dashboard helping users to see what events are available near them
+**Goal:** Create a dashboard to help users see what events are available near them

 **Description:** A starter data pipeline project with Python, SQL Server, and Power BI to demonstrates my understading on ETL/ELT frameworks and how to design a simple data flow.